vcc-csc212/sp21-archive/_docs/3-assignments/final.md

 : Uses appropriate data structures and/or algorithms to complete a task.

 Competence
-: Uses the most appropriate data structures and/or algorithms to complete a task and can explain why said data structure or algorithm is the most appropriate.
+: Uses the most appropriate data structures and/or algorithms to complete a task **and can explain why said data structure or algorithm is the most appropriate** (do this in the README).

 Mastery
-: Uses the most appropriate data structures and/or algorithms to complete a task based on a real-world problem/context/scenario and can explain why said data structure or algorithm is the most appropriate for the task and for the given context/scenario/application.
+: Uses the most appropriate data structures and/or algorithms to complete a task based on a real-world problem/context/scenario **and can explain why said data structure or algorithm is the most appropriate for the task and for the given context/scenario/application** (do this in the README).

 ##### For analysis